Ortham/variety/flatpak-resources/README.md

 - Set EXIF Rating submenu dropdown is empty
 - AppIndicator -> Quote -> Copy to Clipboard does nothing
     - Might be a Wayland issue?
+- Login screen support doesn't seem to do anything
+    - Might be an issue specific to GNOME 3?